LBS and Passive Tracking

 -together with -

-Tracking people indirectly is the same as tracking people passively; instead of using techniques such as geofencing, or active monitoring where the location of individuals are transmitted and recorded continuously, your applications should only provide such location information during certain explicit situations.
+Tracking people passively is about minimizing how and when location information is shared and about about techniques such as geofencing (active monitoring) where the location of individuals are transmitted and recorded continuously.
+Your applications should only provide such location information during certain explicit situations.

 Let me give an example…

 …A workforce application provides work order dispatching and fulfillment.
 To maximize dispatching/fulfillment, the application uses LBS.
-What I advocate is that instead of capturing coordinates continuously, these coordinates are only captured for example when the employee gets to the destination, where the customer is.
-This will provide less sample-points (the last known location would be the location of the last visited customer), but enough for any application that needs location data to calculate who should go where next.
-Then from the reporting side, this location information would be available when querying for the status of the particular work order, and if querying the status of am employee, the last known location (the last customer’s location) would be displayed.
+What I advocate is that instead of capturing coordinates continuously, these coordinates are only captured for example when the employee gets to the destination such as where the customer is.
+This will provide less number of sample-points (the last known location would be the location of the last visited customer) but sufficient information to calculate (route) the next available person to the appropriate destination.
+From the reporting side, this location information would be available when querying for the status of the particular work order, and if querying the status of and employee only the last known location (the last customer’s location) would be displayed.

 ceo